F-l-i-x/TouchOSC/examples/shuffle_table/README.md

 ## ![Shuffling the contents of a table](shuffle_table.tosc)

 ### Overview

-This example implements a Fisher-Yates- aka Knuth- aka Durstenfeld-shuffle algorithm to efficiently and randomly shuffle the contants of a table.
+This example implements a Fisher-Yates- aka Knuth- aka Durstenfeld-shuffle algorithm to efficiently and randomly shuffle the contents of a table.

 ![shuffle_pic](pics/preview_1.gif)